 "It goes against everything I’m trying to do to promote poker, players and events.”

-Ferguson and Lederer Yet to Admit Anything but Mismanagement
+Ferguson and Lederer Yet to Admit Anything

 They have betrayed the trust of the entire poker community and have set our industry back 20 years.
 They are responsible for the ruin of thousands of people’s lives and, so far, have yet to admit to any wrongdoing other than "mismanaging" a business.